Uri Alon: Research

-Uri Alon significantly contributed to our understanding of gene regulatory networks and generalized the term network motif in 2002.
+Alon has contributed to the understanding of gene regulatory networks and generalized the term network motif in 2002.

-Together with his team, he reunited different theories of endocrine feedback loops by introducing the closely related concepts of dynamical compensation and autoimmune surveillance of hypersecreting mutants (ASHM).
+Together with his team, he reunited different theories of endocrine feedback loops by introducing the closely related concepts of "dynamical compensation" and "autoimmune surveillance of hypersecreting mutants".
 The theories are able to explain a plethora of phenomena ranging from circannual endocrine rhythms over type 2 diabetes and other common endocrine disorders to alcohol addiction and age-related diseases.

 Awards

 In 2004 Alon was awarded the Overton Prize for "outstanding accomplishment by a scientist in the early to mid stage of his or her career" by the International Society for Computational Biology.
 Alon has also been awarded: